fbasatemur/unet_image_segmentation/README.md

-# Pytorch - Unet: for Biomedical Image Sementation
+# Pytorch - Unet: for Biomedical Image Segmentation
 For biomedical images, unet was first mentioned in article [U-Net: Convolutional Networks for Biomedical Image Segmentation](https://arxiv.org/abs/1505.04597) (Ronneberger et al., 2015).
 In this repository, neuronal membrane segmentation will be perform use the unet architecture in below.

 ![unet_architecture](https://github.com/fbasatemur/unet_image_segmentation/blob/main/docs/u-net-architecture.png)